 You may have heard the phrase “content is king” in the past.
 I consider this the most misunderstood phrase in the marketing world.
 Most companies interpret this as, “let’s release as much content as possible so that we are constantly reaching people; we wouldn’t want to lose our kingship!”
-But this strategy is largely misusing your social content, and it might be killing your brand image in the process.
+But this strategy is largely misusing, your social media content might be killing your brand image in the process.

 Here are some signs that your company’s social media content might be on the wrong track: